Creating and Running Angular Projects in ServBay

 http://localhost:8585/

-.
-Keep this terminal window open to keep the server running.Configure ServBay Site (Reverse Proxy): Open the ServBay control panel and go to the "Sites" management section.
-Add a new site configuration to reverse proxy a local domain to the
+and compiles your Angular project for development.
+Keep the terminal window open so the server continues running.Configure ServBay site (Reverse Proxy): Open the ServBay control panel and go to the “Site” (formerly “Host”) settings.
+Add a new site configuration.
+Use reverse proxy to route a local domain name to the Angular development server.

 My Angular Dev Site